goldfirere/layout-polymorphism/static-system-f.md

 all kinds will be layouts.
 We include `layout` premises below to suggest where checks might be needed in a more elaborate language.

+    κ concrete ::=

+    -------------- (Value)
+    value concrete

+    ---------------- (Float)
+    float64 concrete

+This unary relation, `concrete`, checks whether a layout has enough information to actually be compiled.
+Notably, `any concrete` does *not* hold.

 ## Subtyping for kinds

 There is a subtype relation on kinds.

+    κ₁ <: κ₂ ::=

     -------- (Any)
     κ <: any